-Living at home can become more challenging for older people especially if they have difficulties with their mobility.
-This does not necessarily mean it is time for your relative to have care in the home, or to move house, even in to a care home: there are plenty of services and products available in Hertfordshire to make your elderly relative’s home safer.
-A safer home is an essential element of independent living.
+Living at home can become more challenging for older people, especially if they have difficulties with their mobility.
+This does not have to mean your relative needs to move house yet, as there are plenty of services and products available in Hertfordshire to make your elderly relative’s home a safer environment to live in.

-The chance of a fall can be reduced by using products to help with movements such as getting in and out of the bath, as well as making adaptations for the home, such as stairlifts.
-If you are worried about your relative falling you interested in reading our Top Tips on Preventing Falls at Home.
+The chance of a fall can be reduced by using products that help with minor movements around the house, such as getting in and out of the bath, or making adaptations to the home, such as installing a stairlift.
+If you are worried about your relative falling you may be interested in reading our Top Tips on Preventing Falls at Home.

-Beyond this, there is a vast array of mobility products, assistive technology services, and support available from public services in Hertfordshire ensure independent living for the elderly people of Hertfordshire.
+Beyond this, there are a vast array of mobility products and assistive technologies available from public services in Hertfordshire to ensure independent living can be safe for the elderly people of Hertfordshire.

 Mobility Stores Across Hertfordshire for Daily Living Aids

 Lea Valley Mobility, Hoddesdon

 The Lea Valley Mobility Shop is a family-run business based in Hoddesdon Town Centre that offers a wide variety of mobility products.
 They are also able to provide home visits for those that are interested in their services, with no obligation to buy.